MubarakOke/LicenceContract/README.md

     - Events: The contract emits events (LicenseEnrolled, LicenseRenewed, and LicenseRevoked) upon specific actions, facilitating easier tracking and monitoring.
     - private variables: to make accessing only from the declaring contracts.

-The Contracts used three handling method which includes require, revert and assert, for handling errors
+The Contracts implemented three handling method which includes require, revert and assert, for handling errors

 ## Getting Started